 The biggest source of house dust mite allergy reactions come from bedding.
 As young children can be in their beds for up to 14 hours a day, controlling house dust mites in their bedding is often the key to managing house dust mite allergies.

-The warm, humid environment in the average bed is paradise for house dust mites.
+The warm, humid environment in the average bed is a paradise for house dust mites.
 Here’s how to keep house dust mite activity in your child’s bed to a minimum:

 - Air bedding daily – hanging duvets and sleeping bags over the side of the cot or across back of hard chair ensures that both the bedding and mattress dries out on a daily basis.
 This reduces the activity of house dust mites in both.
 Pillows can be aired by propping them up on an open backed chair.